Synthetic biology: Drug delivery platforms

-In Therapeutics, Synthetic biology has achieved significant advancements in altering and simplifying the therapeutics scope in a relatively short period of time.
+In therapeutics, synthetic biology has achieved significant advancements in altering and simplifying the therapeutics scope in a relatively short period of time.
 In fact, new therapeutic platforms, from the discovery of disease mechanisms and drug targets to the manufacture and transport of small molecules, are made possible by the logical and model-guided design construction of biological components.

 Synthetic biology devices have been designed to act as therapies in therapeutic treatment.
 It is possible to control complete created viruses and organisms to target particular pathogens and diseased pathways.
-Thus ,in two independent studies 91,92, researchers utilised genetically modified bacteriophages to fight antibiotic-resistant bacteria by giving them genetic features that specifically target and hinder bacterial defences against antibiotic activity.
+Thus, in two independent studies 91,92, researchers utilised genetically modified bacteriophages to fight antibiotic-resistant bacteria by giving them genetic features that specifically target and hinder bacterial defences against antibiotic activity.

 In the therapy of cancer, since conventional medicines frequently indiscriminately target tumours and normal tissues, artificially created viruses and organisms that can identify and connect their therapeutic action to pathological signals may be helpful.
 For example, p53 pathway activity in human cells was put into adenoviruses to control how they replicated.

 Engineered bacteria-based platform

 Bacteria have long been used in cancer treatment.
 Bifidobacterium and Clostridium selectively colonize tumors and reduce their size.
 Recently synthetic biologists reprogrammed bacteria to sense and respond to a particular cancer state.
 Most often bacteria are used to deliver a therapeutic molecule directly to the tumor to minimize off-target effects.
 To target the tumor cells, peptides that can specifically recognize a tumor were expressed on the surfaces of bacteria.
 Peptides used include an affibody molecule that specifically targets human epidermal growth factor receptor 2 and a synthetic adhesin.
 The other way is to allow bacteria to sense the tumor microenvironment, for example hypoxia, by building an AND logic gate into bacteria.
-The bacteria then only release target therapeutic molecules to the tumor through either lysis or the bacterial secretion system.
+Then the bacteria only release target therapeutic molecules to the tumor through either lysis or the bacterial secretion system.
 Lysis has the advantage that it can stimulate the immune system and control growth.
 Multiple types of secretion systems can be used and other strategies as well.
 The system is inducible by external signals.
 Inducers include chemicals, electromagnetic or light waves.

 Multiple species and strains are applied in these therapeutics.
-Most commonly used bacteria are Salmonella typhimurium, Escherichia Coli, Bifidobacteria, Streptococcus, Lactobacillus, Listeria and Bacillus subtilis.
+Most commonly used bacteria are Salmonella typhimurium, Escherichia coli, Bifidobacteria, Streptococcus, Lactobacillus, Listeria and Bacillus subtilis.
 Each of these species have their own property and are unique to cancer therapy in terms of tissue colonization, interaction with immune system and ease of application.